NHSDigital/nhs-notify-reporting/README.md

 ### Multiple Ingestion Passes

-The step function runs queries in two passes, which allows ingestion queries to be dependent on other ingestion queries.
+The ingestion step function runs queries in two passes, which allows ingestion queries to be dependent on other ingestion queries.

 This means that it is possible to run an aggregation on a previously executed projection.